Universal Destinations & Experiences: Universal Studios Singapore

 Construction of the Singapore park began within Resorts World Sentosa on Sentosa, Singapore on April 19, 2008.
 Universal Studios Singapore was given a soft opening on March 18, 2010 and later a wide opening on May 28, 2011.
-It was the second Universal Studios theme park to operate on Asia and also the first in Southeast Asia.
-Like other Universal theme parks, it features attractions from various Universal and other studio companies' properties, including Jurassic Park, Madagascar, Shrek, The Mummy, Waterworld, Transformers, and others.
+It was the second Universal Studios theme park to operate in Asia and also the first in Southeast Asia.
+Like other Universal theme parks, it features attractions from various Universal and other studio companies' properties, including Jurassic Park, Shrek, The Mummy, Waterworld, Transformers and others.
 The land it currently sits on is 20 hectares (49 acres) in size, which occupies the easternmost part of the 49-hectare (120-acre) Resorts World Sentosa, and is marketed as a "one-of-its-kind theme park in Asia".
-However, it has no Universal CityWalk District since it already has a resort shopping mall and restaurants adjacent near the park.
 Unlike other Universal theme parks, Universal Studios Singapore is owned by Genting Group with the licensing approval from Universal Parks & Resorts.

 Universal Beijing Resort

-Universal Beijing Resort is the Universal resort that opened on September 20, 2021, in Beijing, China.
+Universal Studios Beijing is the Universal theme park that opened on September 20, 2021, in Tongzhou, Beijing, China.
 It features rides and attractions themed primarily to Universal-owned movies, TV shows, animation, and music, and as well as licensed properties from other companies (e.g. Warner Bros., etc.).
 The project was announced on October 13, 2014, with more than 20 billion RMB being invested into the project.
 It is jointly owned by Beijing Shouhuan Cultural Tourism Investment Co., Ltd. (BSH Investment), a consortium of four state-owned companies, and Universal Parks & Resorts.
-Construction of Universal Studios Beijing completed in April 2021.
-Phase 2 of Universal Beijing Resort is planned to open in 2025.
+Construction of Universal Beijing Resort completed in April 2021.
+Phase 2 of Universal Beijing Resort is set to begin construction in 2025.

+Universal Horror Unleashed (Las Vegas)

+On January 11, 2023, Universal announced a "horror experience" called Universal Horror Unleashed, which is the anchor tenant in a 20 acre expansion of Las Vegas' immersive Area15 entertainment district.
+Unlike Universal's seasonal Halloween Horror Nights events, it is a permanent and year-round fixture, occupying a 110,000-square-foot (2.5-acre) space.
+The attraction opened on August 14, 2025, at Area15.

 Future theme parks and experiences

-Universal's Epic Universe

-Universal's Epic Universe is an upcoming theme park coming to Universal Orlando Resort in the summer of 2025.
-It will have a Super Nintendo World section in the park.

-Unnamed theme park in Frisco, Texas
+Universal Theme Parks: The Exhibition

+In July 2025, Comcast NBCUniversal announced that a new interactive experience would open at The Franklin Institute in Philadelphia, US, opening on February 14, 2026.
+The exhibition will span 18,000 square feet and feature eight themed galleries, 25 interactive experiences, and over 100 original artefacts.

+Universal Kids Resort

-On January 11, 2023, Universal announced a "new concept"-styled theme park, geared towards families with children.
+On January 11, 2023, Universal also announced a "new concept"-styled theme park, geared towards families with children.
 The park, to be constructed in Frisco, Texas, will feature immersive themed lands and celebrate Universal's brand of entertainment, innovation, and characters.

-Unnamed "horror experience" in Area15, Las Vegas

-On January 11, 2023, Universal also announced a new "horror experience," which will be the anchor tenant in a new 20-acre expansion of Las Vegas' immersive Area15 entertainment district.
-Unlike Universal's temporary Halloween Horror Nights events, this building will be a permanent and year-round fixture.
-Occupying a 110,000 square-foot space, this new Universal experience is an innovative, creative complement to Area15's roots in experiential art and entertainment.
+On December 1, 2023, the name of the resort was officially revealed as "Universal Kids Resort", while construction began by November 2023.
+The park is expected to open in May 2026.